mwjun/Ygo/yugioh/BACKEND_DEVELOPMENT_PLAN.md

 ## 🎯 Executive Summary

+### **Technology Choice: PHP/Laravel + MySQL**

+**Why PHP for This Project:**
+You already have a MySQL database infrastructure, and PHP 8.2+ with Laravel is an **excellent choice** for secure backend development.
+Modern PHP is not the PHP of yesteryear - it includes:
+- **JIT Compilation** (Just-In-Time) for performance matching compiled languages
+- **Strong Typing** with strict types, return types, and union types
+- **Modern Frameworks** like Laravel with enterprise-grade security built-in
+- **Easy Integration** with your existing MySQL database
+- **Mature Ecosystem** with comprehensive documentation and community support

+**Security Equivalence:** PHP/Laravel can be just as secure as Python/FastAPI or Node.js/Express when following best practices.
+The security vulnerabilities in your old code were due to poor implementation, not PHP itself.

 ### **Problem Statement**
 The legacy PHP backend contains **8 critical security vulnerabilities** identified in the security audit:
 1. SQL Injection vulnerabilities